Your Professional Pathway in Neonatal Nursing – QIS Foundation

 While the full QIS pathway is designed primarily for Registered Nurses and Midwives, the Foundation Programme is also open to other healthcare professionals working in neonatal settings who provide cot-side care.
 However, completing the Foundation alone does not lead to the QIS qualification.

-Examples of professionals who can access the QIS Foundation include:
+Examples of professionals who can access the QIS Foundation Programme include:

 - Newly qualified Registered Nurses and Midwives